 Overheating in the Pug Dog Breed

-Overheating is the first of several problems that many Pugs and their owners have to face.
-And it’s a serious concern, which you will need to consider if you decide to buy a Pug puppy.
+Overheating is the first of several problems you and your Pug will have to face.
+And it’s a serious concern, which you will need to consider if you decide to buy your Pug puppy.
 The muzzle of a healthy dog is long in proportion to it’s skull for a reason.
 It has two very important roles.

 Removing the muzzle from a dog seriously impairs that dog’s ability to regulate his own body temperature.
-Which means that Pugs can rapidly overheat in warm conditions.
+Which means that your Pug can rapidly overheat in warm conditions.
 That classic happy Pug face is actually a result of them gasping for air.

-If you have a Pug puppy, you can help by ensuring that he or she is never over exercised, or allowed to become too hot.
+Ensure your Pug is never over exercised, or allowed to become too hot.
 Avoid going for walks in the hot weather, and make sure that you bring some water and have access to shade whenever you take him out.

 Never leave your Pug alone in the car on a warm day, the usual risk of overheating in cars which normal dog owners work to avoid is increased considerably with your Pug.